Etranacogene dezaparvovec: History

-The safety and effectiveness of etranacogene dezaparvovec were evaluated by the US Food and Drug Administration (FDA) in two studies of 57 adult men 18 to 75 years of age with severe or moderately severe hemophilia B. Effectiveness was established based on decreases in the men’s annualized bleeding rate (ABR).
+The safety and effectiveness of etranacogene dezaparvovec were evaluated by the US Food and Drug Administration (FDA) in two studies of 57 adult men 18 to 75 years of age with severe or moderately severe hemophilia B. Effectiveness was established based on decreases in the men's annualized bleeding rate (ABR).
 In one study, which had 54 participants, the subjects had increases in Factor IX activity levels, a decreased need for routine Factor IX replacement prophylaxis, and a 54% reduction in ABR compared to baseline.

 The FDA granted the application for etranacogene dezaparvovec priority review, orphan drug, and breakthrough therapy designations.
-In November 2022, the FDA granted approval of Hemgenix to CSL Behring LLC.
+In November 2022, the FDA granted approval of Hemgenix to uniQure and CSL Behring LLC.

 Society and culture

 Economics

 Etranacogene dezaparvovec costs US$3.5 million per dose.
 The manufacturer claims that the drug will reduce total health care costs because patients will have fewer bleeding incidents and need fewer clotting treatments.